 Here you can change the extension lines offset from the origin.

 This tab allows to set the precision of the value of your dimensions, you can decide to have only one decimal digit, more or no decimal digit at all.
 You can also round off your dimensions.

 For those who would also like to change the decimal separator, you can do this too.

-Some industry have a standard of how much dimensions should weight relatively to the overall scale of the project, you might want to check them out to be sure about how good to set yours.
+Some industry has a standard of how much dimensions should weight relative to the overall scale of the project, you might want to check them out to be sure about how good to set yours.